If you are ready to start your home Bible Study, please fill out the form below and we will be in touch soon!

 Schedule regular meetings for the teachers in your network (monthly or quarterly is probably best) at which you might have a Bible study, see how house-campuses are doing, see if teachers have any needs, share any special emphases, etc…

-Schedule an annual gathering for all the campuses together if feasible (you can take a special offering or request funding from us to pay for a venue).
+Schedule an annual gathering for all the campuses together if feasible.

 If you desire to be ordained as an elder or a deacon, please contact us and we will begin this process as well.
 All network elders will need to be ordained as elders or pastors.